legion-labs/legion/crates/lgn-telemetry-admin-cli/README.md

  - open a new console

- - enable telemetry by specifying the url in the environment variable LEGION_TELEMETRY_URL
+ - enable telemetry by specifying the url in the environment variable LGN_TELEMETRY_URL

 ```
-> SET LEGION_TELEMETRY_URL=http://localhost:8080
+> SET LGN_TELEMETRY_URL=http://localhost:8080
 ```

  - generate data by running instrumented unit tests in this shell